One more fitting (D=5) of Supernovae redshifts

 The ``Union'' compilation of SNe Ia data, which includes more than 300 SNe after selection cuts, has been given by Kowalski et al \cite{kow}.
 Even more vast compilation enriched with low-$z$ SNe has been recently given by Hicken et al \cite{hick}, and I will use the last data (presented in the Table 1 of \cite{hick}; the last footnote to this table specifies $H_0$), with the following selection cut imposed on the uncertainties of $\mu$, $\d \mu$: \be 100\, \frac{\d\mu}{\mu}< 0.64+z \, .\ee

 2. Let us consider a 5$D$ cosmological model in which our Universe is a sphere $S^3 $, or more exactly a spherical shell of some thickness, which expands in a 5$D$ Minkowski space.
-It is supposed that both matter and light are kept or confined inside this shell, as in some kind of a wave guide, and that the speed of expansion is close to the unit (put $c=1 $):
+It is supposed that both matter and light are kept or confined inside this shell, as in some kind of a wave guide, and that the speed of expansion, $V$, is close to the unit (put $c=1 $):

-Caps letters relate to the privileged reference frame, to the \emph{main observer} resting in the center of this sphere.
-In this frame, the radial and angle components of speed of a photon, $V_R$ and $V_{\varphi}$, read (after Lorentz's transformation from a comoving reference system; for comoving observer, the shell thickness is large enough to neglect the light dispersion): \be \Om\,\left(
+Caps letters relate to the privileged reference frame, to the \emph{special observer} which rests in the center of this sphere.
+In this frame, the radial and angle components of the speed of a photon, $U_R$ and $U_{\varphi}$, read (after Lorentz's transformation from a comoving reference system; for a comoving observer, the shell thickness is large enough to neglect the light dispersion): \be \Om\,\left(

 \right) = \left(

 \right) \, \left(